Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 You might have seen Wildcard and SAN certificates going for hundreds and thousands of dollars.
 Those ones in particular come with much more rigorous validation processes, where the certificate authority does a background check on your organization.
 Let’s Encrypt only authenticates that you control the domain.

 Plus, the spendy SSLs come as part of an online platform that makes certificate installation and management easier.
 With Let’s Encrypt, you have to figure that process out on your own.

 This can be challenging for people who aren’t techies, especially for Wildcards and SANs, but by no means impossible.
 Thousands of users without a computer science degree have raved about Let’s Encrypt.
 Yes, it takes some time to learn, but it doesn’t cost a dime.

 There are lots of videos and documentation out there to help you with this.
-Let’s Encrypt wants people to use their certificates, so they have made it as easy as possible, even if it doesn’t feel like it at first.
+Let’s Encrypt wants people to use SSL certificates, so the nonprofit has made it as easy as possible, even if it doesn’t feel like it at first.

 Renewing certificates is much the same.
 A little bit of learning with a big payoff.
 Let’s Encrypt uses the Automatic Certificate Management Environment (ACME) protocol to make the process of protecting your servers much easier.